OpenINF/docker-fisher/doc/glossary.md

 </ref></note></div>
 <dd>

-The method of defining standard [UNIX file permissions][] of owner, group, and other permissions using three octal numbers.
+The method of defining standard [Unix file permissions][] of owner, group, and other using three octal numbers.

 </dd><br />
 <dt>